shivashant25/Sentinel-with-XDR/labguide/part-02/part2-lab02.md

 ### Task 4: Persistence Attack Detection

->**Important:** The next steps are done on a different machine than the one you were previously working on.
-Look for the Virtual Machine name references.

 In this task, you will create a detection for the first attack of the previous exercise.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.